-You are probably no stranger to your obvious mental and physical stress signs.
+You are probably no stranger to obvious mental and physical stress signs.
 What are not obvious are the reactions occuring inside your body on an on-going basis.
 The scary thing about these physical symptoms of stress is that when they are greater than the threshold your body can handle, they can cause health problems.
 When a resulting illness does eventually strike, it is not always possible to make the connection between the illness and the toxin, mental trauma, or poor lifestyle choices that created it.

 A little bit of stress can help you feel motivated to get things done and move forward.
 This kind of positive stress may feel invigorating.
 When stress becomes chronic and severe it can wreak havoc in our minds and bodies.
 As scientists have recently discovered, some of this damage is permanent.

 Being in a state of chronic mental stress requires a great deal of energy.
 Most of us have enough energy reserves to meet short-term demands.
 When stress is a common occurrence, those reserves get used up rapidly.
 Energy needed for health and cell repair is redirected to deal with stress.
 This takes a huge toll on our energy level, health and well-being.
 For some individuals chronic stress can be as dangerous as smoking cigarettes.
 It is implicated as a contributing cause of many health conditions.

-Another long-term physical symptom of stress is that the number of cells in the primary memory center of your brain decrease, causing memory loss and impaired learning.
+A long-term physical symptom of stress is that the number of cells in the primary memory center of your brain decrease, causing memory loss and impaired learning.
 The brain is not the only part of the body to age more rapidly under the effects of stress.
 New research shows that chronic mental stress makes our cells age faster.
 When the immune systems are compromised by this damage, we are more susceptible to disease.